 Please apply here

-Students who are accepted into this program may be eligible for one of a limited number of $8,000 AER Graduate Scholarships for Literacy Studies in Education.
-This award is provided annually to full-time graduate students in a Master's program in the Faculty of Education, registered in the literacy studies' stream, who have achieved academic and research merit.
-This scholarship was established with Foundation Western by a generous gift from an anonymous donor.
+Awarded annually to full-time graduate students in a Master's program in the Faculty of Education, registered in Curriculum Studies and Studies in Applied Linguistics, who have achieved academic and research merit with a preference given to students whose focus is literacy studies.
 Students should contact the Faculty of Education for details.

 Awarded annually to a graduate student in the Faculty of Education whose research investigates an aspect of literacy development.
 To be eligible for the award, a person must be a graduate student in the Faculty of Education, have conducted research on literacy development in conjunction with a thesis or directed research project, have at least an A- average in the graduate program, and have been nominated for the award by his or her graduate supervisor.